appseconnect/docs/_posts/Package Documents/2020-12-09-Package-Document-For-SAPB1-WooCommerce-B2C.md

 1. **ProcessFlow - Customer Add**

 i.
 Flow Description: This ProcessFlow will integrate the newly on boarded Customer and their details in your business line-up.
-The following Customer details will be synced: Customer ID, Name, Email Id, City, Country Address, and Telephone from SAP Business One to Magento2.
+The customers will be added from SAP Business One to WooCommerce.
+The following Customer details will be synced: CardCode, First Name, Last Name, Email, Username, Password, Billing Address, Shipping Address.
+Your ProcessFlow is also featured with a SyncBack as a Post Acknowledgement Task that returns back SyncFlag status & ReturnEntityId back to SAP Business One.

 ii.
-Dependency flow:
+Dependency flow: NA

 2. **ProcessFlow - Customer Update**

 i.
-Flow Description:
+Flow Description: This ProcessFlow is featured to updated the added Customer Details from SAP Business One to WooCommerce.
+The following Customer details will be updated: First Name, Last Name, Email, Billing Address, Shipping Address.

 ii.
-Dependency flow:
+Dependency flow: ProcessFlow Customer Add

 3. **ProcessFlow - Business Partner Add**

 i.
-Flow Description:
+Flow Description: This ProcessFlow is featured integrate the newly on boarded Customer and their details.
+The customers will be added from WooCommerce to SAP Business One.
+The following Customer details will be synced: Customer Id, Email, Name, Contact No, Customer Address, SyncFlag & ReturnEntityId.

 ii.
-Dependency flow:
+Dependency flow: NA

 4. **ProcessFlow - Business Partner Update**

 i.
-Flow Description:
+Flow Description: This ProcessFlow is featured to update the added Customer details from WooCommerce to SAP Business One.
+The following Customer details will be updated: Customer Id, Email, Name, Contact No, Customer Address, SyncFlag & ReturnEntityId.

 ii.
-Dependency flow:
+Dependency flow: ProcessFlow - Business Partner Add

 5. **ProcessFlow - Company Add**

 i.
-Flow Description:
+Flow Description: This ProcessFlow is featured to ADD new onboarded Companies from SAP Business One to WooCommerce for your B2B business.
+The following details of the Companies will be added: CardCode, First Name, Last Name, Email, Username, Password, Billing Address, Shipping Address.
+Your ProcessFlow is also featured with a SyncBack as a Post Acknowledgement Task that returns back SyncFlag status & ReturnEntityId back to SAP Business One.

 ii.
-Dependency flow:
+Dependency flow: NA

 6. **ProcessFlow - Company Update**

 i.
-Flow Description:
+Flow Description: This ProcessFlow is featured to update the onboarded Companies from SAP Business One to WooCommerce for your B2B business.
+The following details of the Companies will be updated: EntityReturnId, First Name, Last Name, Email, Billing Address, Shipping Address.

 ii.
-Dependency flow:
+Dependency flow: ProcessFlow - Company Add

 7. **ProcessFlow - Contact Person Add**

 i.
-Flow Description:
+Flow Description: This ProcessFlow is featured to sync Contact Persons of the Companies Added.
+The Operation will be performed from SAP Business One to WooCommerce.
+The following details will be added: Email, Username & Password.
+Your ProcessFlow is also featured with a SyncBack as a Post Acknowledgement Task that returns back SyncFlag status & ReturnEntityId back to SAP Business One.

 ii.
-Dependency flow:
+Dependency flow: ProcessFlow - Company Add

 8. **ProcessFlow - Contact Person Update**

 i.
-Flow Description:
+Flow Description: This ProcessFlow is featured to sync the updated details of the Contact Persons added.
+The Operation will be performed from SAP Business One to WooCommerce.
+The following details will be updated: Email, Username & Password.

 ii.
-Dependency flow:
+Dependency flow: ProcessFlow - Company Add ; ProcessFlow - Contact Person Add.

 9. **ProcessFlow - Product Add [Simple]**

 i.
-Flow Description:
+Flow Description: This ProcessFlow is featured to sync Simple Products from SAP Business One to WooCommerce.
+The following details of the simple products will synced: Product Name, SKU, Product Description, Product Remarks, Product Type, Wieght, Regular Price & Product Dimensions.
+Your ProcessFlow is also featured with a SyncBack as a Post Acknowledgement Task that returns back the ReturnEntityId back to SAP Business One.

 ii.
-Dependency flow:
+Dependency flow: NA

 10. **ProcessFlow - Product Add**

 i.
-Flow Description: WooCommerce to SAP
+Flow Description: This ProcessFlow is featured to sync Simple Products from WooCommerce to SAP Business One.
+The following details of the simple products will be synced: Item Code, Item Name, Product Description, Wieght, Price, Currency, PriceList, Product Dimensions & ReturnEntityId.

 ii.
-Dependency flow:
+Dependency flow: NA

 11. **ProcessFlow - Product Update**

 i.
-Flow Description:
+Flow Description: This ProcessFlow is featured to sync Simple Products from SAP Business One to WooCommerce.
+The following details of the simple products will be synced: Item Name, Product Description, Wieght, Regular Price, Stock Quantity, Product Dimensions & ReturnEntityId.

 ii.
-Dependency flow:
+Dependency flow: ProcessFlow - Product Add [Simple]

 12. **ProcessFlow - PriceLists Add**